huyquoctrinh/Linear-Regression/README.md

 # Linear-Regression
-Update on 02/04/2022, this version is for multivariable with GD and MSE, MAE evalutation, plot on 3D distribution with line and better accuracy
+Update on 02/04/2022, this version is for multivariable with GD and MSE, MAE evalutation, plot on 3D distribution with line of best fit and better accuracy
 # Packages
 Install the following packages for using our model